 Dopamine, Growth Hormones, and Testosterone

 Dopamine stimulates growth hormones and increases the production of testosterone.
-Preliminary studies have shown that dopamine positively boost secretion of testosterone and growth hormone.
+Preliminary studies have shown that dopamine positively boosts the secretion of testosterone and growth hormone.
 It triggers the testes to make more testosterone, effectively increasing libido.

 What Can You Do To Boost Dopamine Levels?